Harshil-Mehta-Dubverse/TTS-API-Docs/docs/speaker-selection.md

 - **Language Expansion**: Request support for additional languages or dialects.

-Contact our support team at support@dubverse.ai to discuss your specific requirements.
+Contact our support team at friends@dubverse.ai to discuss your specific requirements.

 ## Need Assistance?

 If you have any questions about speaker selection or need guidance in choosing the right voice for your project:

-- Reach out to our support team at support@dubverse.ai
+- Reach out to our support team at friends@dubverse.ai

 We're excited to help you find the perfect voice for your TTS application!